Hand taps credit card against pay terminal in clothing store.

 3. Some states don’t allow retailers to charge you a fee for using a credit card.

 Credit cards can make payments easier and more convenient.
 In exchange for this convenience, merchants pay a credit card processing fee (sometimes called a transaction fee or swipe fee) on every charge.
-Merchants also incur a swipe fee when you use a debit card, but credit card transactions generally cost more to process.
+Merchants also incur a swipe fee when you use a debit card, but credit card transactions cost more to process.

 What is a credit card processing fee?